songzhiming/YMNetWork/README.md

 ## License

-YTKNetwork is available under the MIT license.
+YMNetWork is available under the MIT license.
 See the LICENSE file for more info.